 We are grateful to the First Nations House and Elders Circle (Council of Aboriginal Initiatives) for the language that this acknowledgement is based on.

-Garry Ing is a designer and technologist residing in Toronto, contributing to Toronto Mesh.
-His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, and Normative.
-He is a graduate of OCAD University, with a background in graphic design.
+Garry Ing is a designer and researcher centred around the overlap of technology and critical practice.
+His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, Normative, Format, and Pivotal.

 Sarah Friend is an artist and software developer from Canada and currently based in Berlin, Germany.
 She is currently Visiting Chair at The Cooper Union.
 Recent solo exhibitions include Off: Endgame, curated by Rhizome, Refraction and Fingerprints at Public Works Administration, New York, USA and Terraforming at Galerie Nagel Draxler in Berlin, Germany.

 Dawn Walker is a researcher and designer bridging constructive and critical approaches.
 She has explored infrastructures to create lasting alternatives and just transitions within data stewardship, networking, and movement organizing.
 She completed her PhD at University of Toronto (2022).
 Her current research looks at emerging practices of low carbon networking.

 Mauve is a tech entusiast with a passion for decentralization.
 They use the web and peer to peer protocols like Dat to create local first software to give people more control over their data and to make them less dependant on centralized services.
 They are active in open source organizing and enjoy reaching out to communities and bridging between them.
 Their passion project is Local First Cyberspace—a peer to peer augmented reality platform that uses the web.